jasonhutchens/professor_lazybones/README.md

 * interface for the level, including selection and stuff (boring)
 * implement the little programs to make stuff happen (fun)

+* VM that runs the programs with registers that we can read off for controlling entities